adtonos/sandstorm-sdk-android/README.md

 Please see extended documentation from repository to get information about possible errors and other methods that can be invoked.

-# Package com.siroccomobile.adtonos.sandstormsdk.api
+# Package com.adtonos.sandstormsdk.api

-# Package com.siroccomobile.adtonos.thundersdk.api
+# Package com.adtonos.thundersdk.api